About Me

 I’m trusting that God is bringing good out of my still bad situation, and I’m doing my best to cooperate with His plan here.
 I spend time in prayer and adoration discerning what He wants me to write about so that this blog is His will, not my will.
 I’m sharing the lessons He’s teaching me- the things He is setting my heart on fire about and stretching me to grow and see things in a completely different perspective!
 It’s been a challenging yet freeing and rewarding journey, so I’m doing my best to authentically share how God has been and is still working on my heart.
 I still struggle with and work on many of the things I write about, as none of these spiritual lessons are a once-and-done type of thing, but I have grown a lot spiritually through this process, and I resolve to keep getting up every time I fall!

 Enter your email address to receive email updates whenever I publish a new blog post!
-I won’t crowd your inbox- my goal is to post a couple times per month.
+I won’t crowd your inbox- my plan is to post a couple times per month.